cotestatnt/Arduino-Google-API/README.md

 With ESP32 the best filesystem for me is FFat (Fast FAT), but I was not able to find a working equivalent plugin up to now.
 You can still easily upload all necessary files, but one by one with the provided webserver built-in editor http://espfs.local/edit or use SPIFFS (slower and without folder support).
 ![built-in edit page](/editor.png)

+### Features
++ Authorize application for the allowed scopes

+GoogleDriveAPI Class
++ Save and refresh access token (local filesystem )
++ Create folders on Google Drive
++ Upload files on Google Drive
++ Update existing files on Google Drive
++ Search for a specific file or folder

+GoogleGmailAPI Class
++ Get list of unread messages
++ Read metadata of message
++ Read message body (snippet or full text)
++ Send messagre to specific address

+### To do
++ Add support for Calendar API
++ Download files (Google Drive API)
++ Set metadata for message (Gmail API)

+### Supported boards
+The library works with the ESP8266 and ESP32 chipset.

++ 1.0.0   Initial version